nya3jp/tast/docs/codelab_2.md

 don't want our goroutine to block indefinitely if the test exits before it's read everything that we're trying to write to the channel.

-To handle this case, we define a nested `writeMsg` function that performs the write in a `select` statement with a `default` case that will be executed immediately if the channel isn't currently writable.
-If we hit that, we sleep briefly (to avoid burning CPU cycles unnecessarily), check whether the context's deadline has been reached (indicating that the test completed), and then try to write to the channel again.
+To handle this case, we define a nested `writeMsg` function that performs a blocking `select` statement which waits until either channel has been available for write operations or `ctx` context deadline has been reached (indicating that the test completed).

 [unidirectional channel]: https://gobyexample.com/channel-directions
 [name the return arguments]: https://github.com/golang/go/wiki/CodeReviewComments#named-result-parameters